 Making sure to regularly open your windows can help to replenish the fresh air inside of your residence.
 Still, this method isn’t really possible at all times of the year.
 The better option is to install a whole-home air purifier or air scrubber.
 These units work in tandem with your HVAC system to filter VOCs and other pollutants out of the air.
 They also filter mold spores, pollen, pet dander, dust mites, and other allergens, and they even work against airborne bacteria and viruses.

 A whole-home air purifier uses an extremely efficient air filter that can trap the vast majority of airborne particles.
 Some units can trap as much as 95% of VOCs and other smaller particles and potentially up to 99% of larger airborne particles like mold and pollen.
 Studies have shown that this type of air filtration system can reduce the concentration of indoor airborne pollutants by more than 90% within 24 hours of being installed.
 In this way, they’re by far the most effective method for improving your home’s air quality and protecting your family’s health.

 Indoor Air Quality and HVAC Experts

-If you’re worried about the air quality inside of your Las Vegas home, the experts at Sierra Air Conditioning & Heating are here to help.
+If you’re worried about the air quality inside of your Las Vegas home, the experts at Sierra Air Conditioning & Plumbing are here to help.
 We offer indoor air quality testing to help you get a more accurate picture of the issues you’re facing, and we can help you choose the best solution for your specific situation.
 We install whole-home air purifiers, air scrubbers, UV light systems, and other indoor air quality solutions.
 Our team of experienced technicians can also take care of any heating or cooling problems you might be experiencing by maintaining or repairing your HVAC system.
 We also install new heating and cooling equipment and carry a wide selection of different models and types.
 For more information about indoor air quality or our other services, give us a call today.